whdzera/kitsu-manga/README.md

 - UI Semi Transparent with Bulma
 - login/regist Auth with Devise
-- hcaptcha before login/regist
+- login/regist Anti bot with Hcaptcha
 - Email Confirmation Register with Action Mailer
 - Pagination with Kaminari
-- Role Admin, Member, Guest
+- Role: Admin, Member, Guest
+- Admin dashboard: User manag, reports, etc
-- Profile Users
+- Profile Users: About, Rencet fav manga,etc
-- Bookmarks Manga
+- Bookmarks Manga System
 - Comments system

 ## Tech Stack

 - Ruby on Rails (Backend)
-- SQLite (Database) - for development, can be switched to MySQL or PostgreSQL
+- SQLite (Database) for development, can be switched to MySQL or PostgreSQL
 - Bulma and Font-awesome (Styling and icon)
 - Stimulus and Turbo (Interactive)